Rofernweh/UDPpl/README.md

 # UDP Programming Languages
-This is a page where I am going to store, every exercise I have in my college programming courses beginning with C++ in the First semester "Programación" Course
+This is a page where I am going to store, every exercise I have in my college programming courses

 ## C++
 Here I start with fundamentals of c++